-Romila Thapar wrote to the Home Minister of India not to cancel his visa that was due to expire and defended Mr. Heeh’s right to freedom of expression.
+Romila Thapar wrote to the Home Minister of India not to cancel Mr Heeh’s visa that was due to expire and defended his right to freedom of expression.
 She castigated the protesters as a minority engaged in a power struggle in the ashram.
 Her stand against visa cancellation was widely reported in the Indian media.
-Eventually, the Indian government granted visa extension to Mr. Heehs for another year.
-In the light of Thapar’s entry into the public debate over Peter Heeh’s book it may be appropriate to note what her own standing is as an eminent person and historian.
+Eventually, the Indian government granted visa extension to Mr Heehs for another year.
+In the light of Ms Thapar’s entry into the public debate over Peter Heeh’s book, it may be appropriate to note what her own public standing is as an eminent person and historian.

 Romila Thapar has been severely criticized by independent historians and authors of presenting a Marxist view of Indian history and advocating Aryan Invasion theory that denies Indian natives of their great heritage and achievements by crediting all that greatness on some foreign invaders from central Asia.
 Later when the invasion theory became unsustainable due to scholarly rebuttals from Indian and foreign writers, she made a case for Aryan immigration theory yet again denying India her native genius.
-All the same, her biased views were what Indian students have been studying in schools since later half of the nineteenth century up to the present.
+Her views are what Indian students are being taught since the 1960’s up to the present.
 The following are some of the critical views about her works that I picked up online.
-There are the more weighty criticism of her works made down the years which further research can bring out. ——————————————————————————————-
+There is the more weighty criticism made down the years which further research can bring out. ——————————————————————————————-

 Eminent Historians: Their Technology, Their Line, Their Fraud (1998, ISBN 81-900199-8-8) discusses the NCERT controversy in Indian politics and attacks Marxist historiography.
 Shourie asserts that Marxist historians have controlled and misused important institutions like the Indian Council of Historical Research (ICHR), the National Council of Educational Research Training (NCERT) and a large part of academia and the media.
 He criticizes well-known historians like Romila Thapar and Irfan Habib….
 Shourie presents examples to further his argument of how many of these textbooks describe in great detail foreign personalities like Karl Marx or Joseph Stalin, while they often barely mention important figures of India or of the Indian states.